• Free shipping on all orders

 orange tabby cat sitting on grass outdoors

-Our favorite feline roommates display some serious athletic skill, but just as interesting are the numerous distinct ways they lounge.
+Our favorite feline roommates display serious athletic skills, but just as interesting are the numerous distinct ways they lounge.
 The positions a cat sits or lays can signal a lot, from their mood to their comfort, health, and more.
-Whether your cat is getting into some really weird positions you need to demystify or you just want to learn as much as possible about your cat, we’ve got you covered.
+Whether your cat is getting into weird positions you need to demystify, or you want to learn as much as possible about your cat, we have you covered.
 Read on as we talk about some of the most common sitting positions for cats and just what the heck they mean.

 hepper cat paw divider